 Preheat charcoal grill.

-Place fish in a glass dish.
+Place tilapia in a glass dish.
 Whisk together oil, lime juice, chili powder, and pour over the fish.
 Let marinate 15-20 minutes.

 Combine all sauce ingredients and stir to combine.
 Taste and adjust seasoning if needed.
 Refrigerate until ready to serve.

-Remove fish from marinade and grill about 4 minutes per side (or until fish flakes with a fork).
+Remove tilapia from marinade and grill about 4 minutes per side (or until fish flakes with a fork).
 Grill tortillas about 30 seconds.